Koed00/django-q/docs/tasks.rst

    :param bool sync: If set to True, async_task will simulate a task execution
    :param cached: Output the result to the cache backend.
 Bool or timeout in seconds
    :param broker: Optional broker connection from :func:`brokers.get_broker`
+   :param cluster: Optional cluster name if using alternative queues
    :param dict q_options: Options dict, overrides option keywords
    :param dict kwargs: Keyword arguments for the task function
    :returns: The uuid of the task